Last Update: August 2020

 5 min read

-Man, Khmer food is gaining popularity fast!
+Man, Cambodian foods are gaining popularity fast!
 Why is that?
 My own little theory says it’s because more travelers visit Cambodia and are therefor exposed to the country’s cuisine.
 That, plus an increase of Cambodians that emigrate to Western countries introduce their cooking by opening up Khmer restaurants.

 And you know what?
 Khmer cuisine really has something new and special to offer.
 Sure, some dishes are influenced by Thai, Vietnamese and Chinese style cooking, but all in all Khmer cuisine has it’s own unique identity.